 - 1. Members of the Project Team or Advisory Committee may, prior to any approval under Section 14, publicly communicate details of the project, including any preliminary results, in order to improve the project results or enhance the project's visibility.
 Such communication may, in particular, occur at conferences, in discussions with relevant institutions and stakeholders, or in law journals. - 2.
-Any such communication must, in a clear and prominent manner and at the beginning of any relevant presentation, document or other form of communication, - (a) unequivocally make clear that the work does not yet represent the position of the ELI, and that the ELI may still reject the work or may require significant modifications or revisions to be carried out to it prior to its approval; and - (b) duly acknowledge that the work is being conducted on behalf of the ELI and that bodies and members of the ELI have contributed to the work. - 3.
+Any such communication must, in a clear and prominent manner and at the beginning of any relevant presentation, document or other form of communication, - (a) unequivocally make clear that the work does not yet represent the position of the ELI; and - (b) duly acknowledge that the work is being conducted on behalf of the ELI and that bodies and members of the ELI have contributed to the work. - 3.
 Paragraphs 3 and 4 of Section 15 apply accordingly to publications made under this Section prior to approval. - 4.
 The Secretariat should be informed of any communication made under this Section.